Hoptilic/Hoptilic/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=hoptilic)

-My name is Hoptilic and I'm a Developer who is passionate about building apps, software and learning new technologies.
+My name is Hoptilic, and I'm a developer who is passionate about building applications, software and learning new technologies.

 ### 🛠 &nbsp;Tech Stack